-Senate Bill 117 mandates that all educational institutions in Wisconsin, including public schools, independent charter schools, and private schools participating in parental choice programs, designate athletic teams and sports based on the sex of the participants, defined as the sex assigned at birth and reflected on the birth certificate.
-The bill prohibits male students from participating in female-designated sports or using female-designated locker rooms.
-Additionally, if an educational institution plans to change the designation of an athletic team or sport, it must provide written notification to eligible pupils and their parents or guardians.
+Senate Bill 117 mandates that all educational institutions in Wisconsin, including public schools, independent charter schools, and private schools participating in parental choice programs, designate their athletic teams and sports based on the sex of the participants, defined as the sex assigned at birth and reflected on the birth certificate.
+The bill prohibits male students from participating in female-designated athletic teams or using female-designated locker rooms.
+Additionally, if an educational institution plans to change the designation of an athletic team or sport, it must provide written notification to the affected students and their parents or guardians.

-The bill amends current law by modifying section 118.13 (1) to include exceptions for the new section 118.132, which outlines the requirements for designating athletic teams based on sex.
-It also establishes legal recourse for female students who are denied participation in sports or face retaliation for reporting violations of these provisions.
-Educational institutions can also seek legal relief if they face harm from compliance with these new regulations.
+The bill amends existing law by modifying section 118.13 (1) to include a reference to the new section 118.132, which outlines the requirements for designating athletic teams and the associated prohibitions.
+It also establishes legal recourse for female students who are denied participation or harmed due to violations of these provisions, allowing them to seek injunctive relief and damages.
+Furthermore, educational institutions that face repercussions from compliance with these regulations can also pursue legal action against the entities imposing such consequences.

 Statutes affected: